 - Form a strategy and a plan.
 You’re great at what you do, but it’s easy to get bogged down in day-to-day tasks and lose track of the big picture.
-A marketing consultant helps you design a plan that is executable, on budget, and stick to it.
+A marketing consultant designs a plan that is executable, on budget, and sticks to it.

 - Be accountable.
 It’s a lot easier to get things done when you have someone looking over your shoulder.
 Being the boss is not easy.
-It can be incredibly helpful to have someone pushing you towards your goal.
+It is imperative to have someone pushing you towards your goal.

 - Avoid pitfalls and mistakes.
 The real value in working with a marketing consultant is their experience.
 They’ve seen it all.
 They’ve worked with similar companies.
 They understand the pain points of your industry.

 - Bring in talent.
 Finding, hiring and managing vendors is a daunting task.

 - Get up to speed faster.
 Studies show that it takes an employee about 6.2 months to reach optimum productivity.
 The actual cost of adding a new employee hovers around 1.25 to 1.4 times base salary range.
 A consultant can jump right in.

 The most important thing to do to get ready is to open your mind.
 If you think you already know all the answers, don’t waste your time or your money on a Marketing Consulting project.
 Be open to new ideas, platforms, maybe even some crazy ideas, and be confident that change is good.